This post may contain affiliate links. Please see my disclosure policy for details.

 The GUM shopping centre reminded me of Harrods in Knightsbridge.

-The first thing I noted was how it all shone up in lights from early evening and made for a spectacular affair when wondering around the square.
+The first thing I noted was how it all shone up in lights from early evening and made for a spectacular affair when wandering around the square.

 The shopping centre is open until around 10 pm and so you have lots of time to explore.